Why is this project important?

 Community

-• Community bulletins, newsletters, postcards and notifications delivered to your letterbox
+• Community bulletins, newsletters and postcards delivered to letterboxes

 • In-person meetings